tidalcycles/vortex/README.md

 [Tidal Remake](https://github.com/yaxu/remake).
 Tidalcycles experimental port for Python 3+.

 **This is free software, but currently free as in _free puppies_.
-It is moving fast and not yet ready for use.
+It is moving fast and only really useful for playing with, not serious work.
 **

 ## Installation